AndrewEllis93/Ellis-SuperSlicer-Profiles/README.md

 - <b>0.03 Pressure Advance</b> (only if you have not yet tuned it)\
     This is simply a PA value on the lowest end of the normal range.

-Print these cubes with variations of 2% EM, and narrow down further from there if desired.
+<b>Steps:</b>

+<b>1)</b> Print multiple test cubes with variations of 2% EM.
+You can do this all in once plate by adjusting settings for each object.
+Save it as a .3mf file for reuse later.

+<b>2)</b> Inspect each cube.
+Once you are nearing the correct EM, the top should feel noticeably smoother.
+Too much EM will look and feel rough, and too little EM will have gaps between the lines.

+<b>3)</b> If desired, run the process again but with 0.5% intervals.
 Most PIF providers tune down to the 0.5% range, some even less.

-Once you are nearing the correct EM, the top should feel noticeably smoother. \
-Too much EM will look and feel rough, and too little EM will have gaps between the lines.

 I have found that most ABS falls in the 91-94% range.

 This image shows 0.5% intervals, and how the print becomes noticeably more shiny and glass-like around perfect EM.
-This is not just a trick of the light.
-The third cube was perfect.
+This is not just a trick of the light - #3 was the best.

 ![](Images/EMPrints-Fine.png)